t-900-a/fider-monero-bot/policy/scope.md

 ### Bounties Payout

 The open nature of accepted bounties can often make defining a specific deliverable difficult.
-Submissions require a tightly defined deliverable which helps dictate when a submission can be considered "completed" and a bounty can be paid out.
-Submissions lacking a properly defined deliverable will be tagged as ("undefined")[https://bounties.monero.social/?tags=undefined] and will need community involvement to help define them.
+Submissions require a tightly defined deliverable which helps dictate when a submission can be considered ("completed")[https://bounties.monero.social/?view=completed] and a bounty can be paid out.
+Submissions lacking a properly defined deliverable will be tagged as ("undefined")[https://bounties.monero.social/?tags=undefined] by reviewers* and will involve any site visitor to help define the payout criteria more clearly.

+Once the bounty is complete a comment should be left by the bounty hunter including a link to the deliverable and a statement on how each payout criteria was met.
+Any site visitor can leave a comment to either reaffirm or raise any concerns involving whether the bounty should be considered complete or not.
+Discussion will be considered on outside platforms, including Reddit and the Monero Matrix Channels.
+The reviewers* will contact the escrow holder to release funds, once consensus is reached.

 ## Bounty scope